Skip to main content

 val bridge_contract = hbridge.get_or_create_bridge(

-bridge_address // The address where the bridge contract is (or will be) deployed
+bridge_address // Address where the bridge contract is deployed

 );